Norma Matheson: Career

-Scott Matheson worked as a Salt Lake County prosecutor and a lawyer for the Union Pacific Railroad before entering politics in 1976.
+Scott Matheson worked as a Salt Lake County Prosecutor and a lawyer for the Union Pacific Railroad before entering politics in 1976.
 That same year, incumbent Utah Governor Cal Rampton declined to seek re-election for a potential fourth term, leading Scott Matheson to enter the gubernatorial election.
 By her own accounts, Norma Matheson was the last in her family to endorse her husband's decision to enter the race.

 Norma Matheson served as First Lady of Utah from 1977 to 1985 during the two terms of her husband.
 Matheson focused on projects related to children, the elderly and education during her tenure as first lady.
 She visited every senior center in Utah to call attention to issues affecting the state's senior citizen population.
 Matheson also oversaw the restoration of the Utah Governor's Mansion, the official residence of the Governor and their families.
 Years after leaving the position, Matheson also assisted then-Governor Mike Mike Leavitt and First Lady Jackie Leavitt with their restoration efforts of the governor's residence following a fire in 1993.

 Scott Matheson was diagnosed with multiple myeloma in 1989, which was believed to have been caused by radioactive fallout from nuclear testing in nearby Nevada.
 Scott M. Matheson died from the illness on October 7, 1990, at just 61-years old, leaving the former first lady a widow.
 At the time of his death, Matheson was quoted as saying, "All I wanted was 10 more years."

 Following her husband's death, Matheson continued to champion numerous political, civic, environmental, and philanthropic causes.
 She was highly active as a political strategist for the national and state Democratic Party, earning her the nickname "matriarch" of the Utah Democratic Party.
 Matheson recruited and campaigned for candidates for state and national office.
 Meghan Holbrook, head of the state party, credited Matheson with the success of both of the party and the Matheson family in politics, calling her "politically shrewd", saying, "She could play three-dimensional chess.
 I know she advised her sons, and their father was a terrific man, but I think Norma had the political instinct in the family.
 And all in a velvet glove."
-In 2000, Norma Matheson recommended her son, Scott Matheson Jr., as a candidate for Utah's 2nd congressional district during a brainstorming session.
-Scott won the 2000 congressional race and served seven terms in the United States House of Representatives.
+In 2000, Norma Matheson recommended her son, James David Matheson, as a candidate for Utah's 2nd congressional district during a brainstorming session.
+James David Matheson won the 2000 congressional race and served seven terms in the United States House of Representatives.